 So What Size Tank Do You Recommend For Beginners?

 It’s pretty difficult for me to answer this question with a blanket answer because there are so many variables involved.
 With that being said, just keep in mind that “bigger is better” and you will be more likely to make the right choice.

-30-gallons is a good starting point, but 55-gallons would be the ideal tank for a beginner, budget permitting.
+10-gallons is a good starting point, but 20-gallons (and beyond) would be the ideal tank for a beginner, budget permitting.